 10 Best Tri Suits for Triathletes Compared

 Tri suits comes in both one-piece and two-piece varieties.
 The material they are made from is chosen and designed to be flexible, breathable, and protective.
-What this piece of clothing is meant to do is to prevent wear, strain, and irritation on the body.
-Few things can test a person, mind, body, and spirit more than a triathlon, and this piece of equipment needs to be able to endure and perform as it’s wearer, no matter what the stressor.
 The tri-suit has to stand up to sun and surf and constant strain of the body against it.

 - Synergy Trisuit

 - TYR Men's Competitor Tri Suit

 - Runbreeze Men’s Performance Triathlon Trisuit